-The Communications Committee is responsible for communicating information to committee members and potential committee members, along with the management company, about upcoming meetings, symposia, and educational opportunities as well as provide routine updates to members about CNOC initiatives.
-They will also create and oversee content to communicate to the larger community including member leadership, nonmember providers, and individuals diagnosed with congenital heart disease and their family members.
-Information may be distributed through several modalities including, but not limited to: email, listserv, website, and/or social media.
+The Communications Committee is responsible for optimizing communication to CNOC members; creating and overseeing content to communicate to the larger heart community distributed through various modalities, including, but not limited to, email, website, social media, and/or listserv.
 Contact Committee Chair Sarah Kelly PsyD for information about how to participate in committee activities.

-The Community Outreach Committee serves as a resource for developing and disseminating educational materials regarding the neurodevelopmental care of children with CHD and their families to external stakeholder groups, including but not limited to patients, families, primary physicians, and policy makers, and for identifying opportunities to engage diverse stakeholders in activities stemming from CNOC.
-The Community Outreach Committee is co-chaired by the two Patient/Family Representatives on the Steering Committee.
+The Community Outreach Committee is responsible for serving as a resource for developing and disseminating educational materials regarding the neurodevelopmental care of children with CHD and their families to external stakeholder groups, including, but not limited to, patients, families, primary physicians, policy makers; identifying opportunities to engage diverse stakeholders in activities stemming from CNOC; advocacy relating to issues impacting cardiac neurodevelopmental patients and their families.
 Contact Committee Chairs Elizabeth Blumenfeld JD and Jessica Cowin MS for information about how to participate in committee activities.